Purple People Eaters: Three Super Bowls in four years

+total offense, sacked Staubach 3 times and forced 6 turnovers including two fumble recoveries by Gary Larsen en route to a 27–10 victory and the Vikings returned to the Super Bowl for the second time in five years.

+In 1974, the Vikings ranked third in points allowed.
+That year Doug Sutherland started in place of Larsen (who was playing his last season) and continued for the next seven years.

+The Vikings defense played major roles throughout their playoff run.
+A turning point in the Divisional round against the St. Louis Cardinals, came in the third quarter when Page and Eller forced a fumble which was recovered and scored by defensive back Nate Wright.
+From there the Vikings scored 23 unanswered points en route to winning 30–14.
+Then in the NFC Championship against the Rams, two back-to-back sacks ended a crucial drive for the Rams.
+First Eller and Sutherland combined for a sack, then Marshall, Page and Bob Lurtsema combined for the sack as the Vikings held on to win 14-10 and advance to Super Bowl IX, a 16–6 loss to the Pittsburgh Steelers and their fabled Steel Curtain defense.
+Larsen retired after the 1974 season, thus making Super Bowl IX his last game.

-In 1975, Page made his eighth consecutive Pro Bowl as the Vikings' defense recorded 46 sacks and became the first defense since the 1970 merger to be ranked number one against the run and the pass en route to winning another division title.
+In 1975, Page made his eighth consecutive Pro Bowl as the Vikings' defense recorded 46 sacks, ranked third in the league in points allowed, and became the first defense since the 1970 merger to be ranked number one against the run and the pass en route to winning another division title.

-In 1976, The Vikings won another divisional title and made it to their third Super Bowl in four years and fourth overall.
-But for the fourth time, they lost, this time to the Oakland Raiders by a score of 32-14.
+In 1976, The Vikings defense ranked second in points allowed, won another divisional title and made it to their third Super Bowl in four years (fourth overall).
 That year, Page accounted for 18 of the Vikings 45 sacks and made his 9th consecutive Pro Bowl.

 In 1977, The Vikings won yet another division title and made it to their fourth NFC Championship in five years.
 That year, Eller accounted for 15 of the Vikings 30 sacks.
 Eller also recorded a safety in week 2 against the Tampa Bay Buccaneers when he sacked Buccaneers quarterback Randy Hedberg in his own endzone en route to a 9–3 victory.